-Choosing Leeds for your next event means choosing a city that is working to reduce its carbon footprint, reduce pollution and noise, to promote cycling and walking and the use of public transport whilst building sustainable infrastructure for the future.
+Choosing Leeds for your next event means choosing a city that is working to reduce its carbon footprint, reduce pollution and noise, promote cycling and walking and the use of public transport whilst building sustainable infrastructure for the future.

-Reduce, reuse and recycle
+Reduce, reuse, and recycle

 Buy locally sourced food

 With over a third of the population claiming to shop locally where they can, buying locally sourced food is a small change that can have a mighty impact on reducing carbon emissions, because of reduced transportation.
 Catering Yorkshire supplies The Terrace and Horizon Leeds with local produce, served in 100% biodegradable, reusable crockery.
 Even if you can’t finish the delightful tastes of the North, all spare food is donated to local non-profit organisation St Georges Crypt and food waste heroes, Olio.

 Hot drinks at The Terrace taste even sweeter too, with coffee coming from Yorkshire roasters Balmforth and Co. and Yorkshire Tea products which are carbon neutral certified.

 Improving energy efficiency is key to building a more sustainable and greener future.
 It also provides an opportunity for independent venues to cut costs by reducing their energy consumption.

 Across Leeds, nearly 4,500 social and private properties have been retrofitted to improve energy efficiency and once completed, the project will reduce the city’s carbon footprint by 5,000 tonnes.

 The Studio Leeds was also awarded its Gold EcoSmart Sustainability Accreditation for its efforts in monitoring and reduce energy consumption, and for making changes such as removing single-use plastic and palm oil-based products.